sychen1/othello/README.txt

 Q: Document the improvements that your group made to your AI to make it tournament-worthy.
 Explain why you think your strategy(s) will work.
 Feel free to discuss any ideas were tried but didn't work out.

 A: After the first week, we had a working heuristic function good enough to beat SimplePlayer.
 But we could not get our minimax to work properly as it was generally losing to SimplePlayer.
+For this week, we tried to implement alpha-beta pruning but for some reason it was seg-faulting after making a single move.
+So for the tournament we will be using our heuristic function; we believe it will do considerably well as it beat SimplePlayer 10/10 times and though it looks only one move ahead, it assigns weights to certain squares which prevents it from making a particularly dangerous move.